Last night we celebrated this year's dress-up fun with a Little Red Riding Hood themed family dinner.

 Who is ready to go Into the Woods for dinner?
 Character tags tied to our glasses served as place cards for our little family party.
 I added a touch of red to the moss runner by hot gluing red rick rack to the edge.

 I used Paula Deen's chicken pot pie recipe to fill little red casserole dishes.
 This recipe calls for chicken base, which you can find with chicken bouillon in the grocery store.
 I would recommend adding the chicken base a little at a time, as I did not use the full amount the recipe called for, but our filling was still too salty.
 I'm sure this varies by brand, but using a little and adding more as needed should result in a better dish.

 Little Red Riding Hood cupcakes gave a sweet finish to our family celebration.
 Now we are ready for dress-up fun!

 There is more Little Red Riding Hood fun to come, so meet us in the woods to watch the story unfold this week.

 I am a wife and mother of four who enjoys writing, crafting, visiting tea rooms and hosting birthday parties.
-I am assistant editor of "Victoria" magazine, a contributing editor to "Christian Woman" magazine, and author of the book "Giving for All It's Worth."
+I am associate editor of "Victoria" magazine, a contributing editor to "Christian Woman" magazine, and author of the book "Giving for All It's Worth."
 I contributed a chapter to the book "Woman to Woman."
 I enjoy sharing ideas for making memories and cherishing the little moments that make every day special.